rbawden/ModFr-Norm/README.md

 ## Normalisation model on HuggingFace: Recommended model for easy use

 As well as the models trained in the paper (see below for instructions on how to use and retrain them), we distribute one of our models in an easily useable format, distributed by HuggingFace [here](https://huggingface.co/rbawden/modern_french_normalisation).
 It is a transformer model (equivalent to the one trained in the paper), ported to HuggingFace, fine-tuned, and also includes more rigorous post-processing (which can be disabled for faster normalisation).

 To use the model on the command line:
 ```
 cat INPUT_FILE | python hf-conversion/pipeline.py -k BATCH_SIZE -b BEAM_SIZE > OUTPUT_FILE
 ```

-You can also use the pipeline class python-internally as follows (you need to have the pipeline.py file locally to do this):
+You can also use the pipeline class python-internally as follows (you need to have the pipeline.py file locally to do this), if you have transformers>=4.21.0.

 ```
-from transformers import AutoTokenizer, AutoModelForSeq2SeqLM
+from transformers import pipeline
-from pipeline import NormalisationPipeline # N.B. local file
-cache_lexicon_path="~/.normalisation_lex.pickle" # optionally set a path to store the processed lexicon (speeds up loading)
-tokeniser = AutoTokenizer.from_pretrained("rbawden/modern_french_normalisation")
-model = AutoModelForSeq2SeqLM.from_pretrained("rbawden/modern_french_normalisation")
-norm_pipeline = NormalisationPipeline(model=model, tokenizer=tokeniser, batch_size=32, beam_size=5, cache_file=cache_lexicon_path)
+normaliser = pipeline(model="rbawden/modern_french_normalisation", batch_size=32, beam_size=5, cache_file="./cache.pickle", trust_remote_code=True)

 list_inputs = ["Elle haïſſoit particulierement le Cardinal de Lorraine;", "Adieu, i'iray chez vous tantoſt vous rendre grace."]
-list_outputs = norm_pipeline(list_inputs)
+list_outputs = normaliser(list_inputs)
 print(list_outputs)
 >> [{'text': 'Elle haïssait particulièrement le Cardinal de Lorraine; ', 'alignment': [([0, 3], [0, 3]), ([5, 12], [5, 12]), ([14, 29], [14, 29]), ([31, 32], [31, 32]), ([34, 41], [34, 41]), ([43, 44], [43, 44]), ([46, 53], [46, 53]), ([54, 54], [54, 54])]}, {'text': "Adieu, j'irai chez vous tantôt vous rendre grâce. ", 'alignment': [([0, 4], [0, 4]), ([5, 5], [5, 5]), ([7, 8], [7, 8]), ([9, 12], [9, 12]), ([14, 17], [14, 17]), ([19, 22], [19, 22]), ([24, 30], [24, 29]), ([32, 35], [31, 34]), ([37, 42], [36, 41]), ([44, 48], [43, 47]), ([49, 49], [48, 48])]}]
 ```